NRI Marriage Registration in India | Legal Guide 2026 | Panigrahana

 We Handle the Details.

-From venue to legal registration to guest welcome kits — Panigrahana manages the complete NRI wedding experience.
-300+ couples from 15 countries.
+From venue to registration to Apostille to guest welcome kits — Panigrahana coordinates the complete NRI wedding experience, and connects you to verified legal advisors for the documentation.
+300+ NRI families across 12 countries.